Chooloo/koler/README.md

 # Call Manager (we really need to come up with a name)
-Dialer and Incoming call app, with unique and extra options.
+Dialer and Incoming call UI, with unique and actually usefull options.

 # Dialer
 The main app includes a dialer with contacts.